soanvig/cli-file/README.md

 4. Command with multiple arguments: `myEcho :: first, second = World -> echo $first $second`
 5. Comment (only on newline): `# This is comment`

-At this point `cli-file` doesn't support default values longer than one word (on TODO list)
+At this point `cli-file` doesn't support default values longer than one word (on TODO list).

+`cli-file` substitutes only known `$param` names, therefore if there is any conflict between a parameter name, and shell variable, just use different name for the parameter.

 ### Switches